Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Femoral triangle.
+The correct answer is C. Over the scapular spine.

 🔍 Key Findings